allo-media/tech-blog/_posts/2018-03-19-from-python-to-go-to-rust.markdown

 First feeling: learning __Go__ was so easy.
 In __one evening__, I was able to compile a Proof Of Concept of the projet with basic features developped and some tests written.
 This was a very pleasant feeling, I was adding features very fast.
 The compiler messages were helpful, everything was fine.

 And at some point, the tragedy started.
-I needed to add a field to some struct, so I just modified the struct and was ready to analyze the compiler message to know where this struct was used in order to add the field where it was needed.
+I needed to add a field to some struct, so I just modified the struct and was ready to analyze the compiler messages to know where this struct was used in order to add the field where it was needed.

 I compiled the code and … no error message.
 Everything went fine.
 But?!
 I just added a field to a struct, the compiler should say that my code is not good anymore because I'm not initializing the value where it should be!

 The problem is that, not providing a value to a struct is not a problem in __Go__.
 This value will default to it's [zero value](https://tour.golang.org/basics/12) and everything will compile.
 This was the __show stopper__ for me.
 I realized that I __couldn't rely on the compiler__ to get my back when I was doing mistakes.
 At this point, I was wondering: why should I bother learning __Go__ if the compiler can't do much better than [Python and mypy](http://mypy-lang.org/)?
-Of course concurrency is much better with __Go__, but the downside of not being able to rely on the compiler was to much for me.
+Of course concurrency is much better with __Go__, but the downside of not being able to rely on the compiler was too much for me.

 ## Into Rust.

+So __Go__ was not an option anymore as I realized that what I really needed was a __useful compiler__: a compiler that __should not rely on the fact that I know how to code__ (as it has been proven to be false a lot of times).
+That's why I took a look at __Rust__.

+Rust was not my first choice because it advertises itself as a "system language", and I'm more of a web developer than a system one.
+But it had some very strong selling points:

+- No `null` values but an `Option` type (checked at compile time)
+- No `exceptions` but a `Result` type (checked at compile time)
+- Variables are __immutable__ by default
+- Built for concurrency in mind

+I decided to rewrite the __same program__ than the one I did in Python and Go.
+The onboarding was a lot harder than with Go.
+As I did with Go, I tried to go cold turkey, but it was too hard: I needed some new concepts specific to Rust like __ownership__ or __lifetimes__ to understand the code I was seeing on StackOverflow.
+So I had no choice but to read the [Rust Book](https://doc.rust-lang.org/book/second-edition/), and it took me two weeks before I could start writing some code (remember that with Go it took me one evening…).